metaplex-foundation/developer-hub/src/pages/guides/using-local-validator.md

 The local validator will generate a directory named `test-ledger` in your user folder.
 This directory holds all data related to your validator, including accounts and programs.

-To reset your local validator, you can either:
-- **Delete the `test-ledger` folder**, or
-- Use a reset command to restart the validator.
+To reset your local validator, you can either delete the `test-ledger` folder or use a reset command to restart the validator.

 Additionally, the `solana-logs` feature is extremely useful for monitoring program outputs during testing.

 ## Managing Programs and Accounts

-The **Local Validator** doesn’t include specific programs and accounts found on mainnet.
-It only comes with **Native Programs** and the accounts you create during testing.
-If you need specific programs or accounts from mainnet, the **Solana CLI** allows you to download and load them onto your local validator.
+The Local Validator doesn’t include specific programs and accounts found on mainnet.
+It only comes with Native Programs and the accounts you create during testing.
+If you need specific programs or accounts from mainnet, the Solana CLI allows you to download and load them onto your local validator.

 ### Downloading Accounts and Programs: